StavrosMarkantonis/Forced_Walk/README.md

 Ensure the following dependencies are installed in your Python environment:
 * `numpy`
 * `scikit-learn`
-* `tensorflow` (CPU execution is utilized internally to avoid GPU memory fragmentation during frequent micro-retrains)
+* `tensorflow>=2.10.0` (CPU execution is utilized internally to avoid GPU memory fragmentation during frequent micro-retrains)

 ---